mahmad00/PyFormer/README.md

-## This demo is associated with: [Pyramid Hierarchical Transformer for Hyperspectral Image Classification]() Submitted for publication at IEEE Geoscience and Remote Sensing Letters (IEEE GRSL).
+## This demo is associated with: [Pyramid Hierarchical Transformer for Hyperspectral Image Classification]() Submitted for possible publication at IEEE Geoscience and Remote Sensing Letters (IEEE GRSL).